Creating a Beam with a Decorative End Cut

 - Check Show Advanced Options to open the Symbol Specification dialog.

-- On the 3D tab of the Symbol Specification dialog, notice that the symbol's preview shows it lying on its side, just as it was originally drawn.
+- On the 3D panel of the Symbol Specification dialog, notice that the symbol's preview shows it lying on its side, just as it was originally drawn.
+Type a short, descriptive name in the Symbol Name field.
 Under the Rotation heading:

 - Click the radio button beside Y.